 Main Ingredients

-Ingredients measured out to make apple cinnamon pancakes.
+Ingredients measured out in bowls to make apple and cinnamon pancakes.

 There are a few tips and tricks for making extra delicious and fluffy pancakes.